aeternity/tutorials/get-started-with-unit-testing.md

 # TUTORIAL: How to get started with unit testing via forgae
 ## Tutorial Overview
-Immutability of smart contracts are both the best and worst thing for the blockchain developer.
+Immutability of smart contracts is both the best and worst thing for the blockchain developer.
 On one hand, the applications are trustless and are always running as expected.

 On the other hand, the smart contracts don’t generally offer simple upgrade paths, especially when it comes to critical components, such as code that controls the value in a token contract.
 Once a smart contract is up and running, changing it becomes complicated, if not impossible - changing it for bad (malicious) or good (bugfixing).